deepkit/deepkit-framework/README.md

 It's super common to accept data from a frontend via HTTP, transform the body into your class instance, work with it, and then store that data in your MongoDB or somewhere else.
-With Marshaller this scenario is super simple and you do not need any manual transformations.
+With Marshal this scenario is super simple and you do not need any manual transformations.